ashishtayal89/learnwebperformance/ReadMe.md

 2. **Compress files** --> Http Compressions Eg Gzip
 ### 3. Request as infrequently as possible
 Implement the right caching strategy for your app.
+1. Browser Caching
+    1. Default browser caching
+    2. Using Service workers for cache storage
+    3. Using manifest.json for application cache
+    4. Prefetch/Prerender ---> Helps to fetch resources in the background and cache them in browser cache for future use.
+2. CDN
+3. Server Caching
 ### 4. Reduce network latency
 1. Faster network speed
 2. Http2 protocol